 Hearing Prep

 Why not just use chat?

 Chat can suggest an answer.
-Hearing Prep helps turn the file into stronger answers before court.
+Hearing Prep helps you prepare from the case file.

 Generic chat

-Can generate a response, but it does not organize the hearing request, the supporting facts, and the proof into a repeatable preparation flow.
+Can generate a response, but it does not organize the request, supporting facts, and source materials into preparation you can return to.

+Hearing Prep